william-schlegel/fitlink/README.md

 1. Follow the TypeScript and tRPC patterns established in the codebase
 2. Use proper Zod validation for all inputs
 3. Follow the existing database schema patterns
+4. Add translations for all new text content
-4. Test thoroughly before submitting changes
+5. Test thoroughly before submitting changes

+## Translation Guidelines

+When adding new features:

+1. Add translation keys to both `messages/fr.json` and `messages/en.json`
+2. Use the `useTranslations` hook in components
+3. Follow the existing translation structure
+4. Use descriptive key names (e.g., `users.createButton` instead of `create`)
+5. Test both languages to ensure consistency